5.6 Diversity-Responsive Assessment and Fair Interpretation

 Key Takeaways

-• Diversity-responsive assessment examines language, culture, disability, identity, oppression, access, and examiner assumptions.
+• Diversity-responsive assessment examines language, culture, disability, identity, oppression, access, and examiner assumptions across the whole process.

-• Fairness does not mean using the same procedure in every case; it means preserving construct validity and client welfare.
+• Fairness does not mean using the identical procedure in every case; it means preserving construct validity and client welfare.

 • Interpreters, translated instruments, and accommodations require planning, documentation, and caution about score meaning.

-• Bias can enter referral questions, records, norms, interview style, test interpretation, diagnosis, and recommendations.
+• Bias can enter the referral question, records, norms, interview style, test interpretation, diagnosis, and recommendations.

 Fair Assessment Across Culture, Language, Disability, and Context

 Fair assessment begins before the first test is administered.
-Referral questions may contain bias, records may reflect unequal access to care, and prior diagnoses may have been shaped by stereotypes or limited information.
-A psychologist should ask who is requesting the assessment, what decision will be made, and whether the question itself is appropriate.
+Referral questions can carry bias, records can reflect unequal access to care, and prior diagnoses can have been shaped by stereotypes or limited information.
+The psychologist should ask who is requesting the assessment, what decision will follow, and whether the question itself is appropriate.
+The APA Ethics Code (notably Standard 9 on assessment) and the Standards for Educational and Psychological Testing anchor this work: tests must be used within their validated populations, and fairness is treated as a property of valid measurement, not as a courtesy.

-Culture affects symptom expression, help seeking, family roles, expectations of authority, communication style, concepts of distress, and preferred healing practices.
-Language affects not only vocabulary but speed, nuance, idioms, emotional expression, and understanding of instructions.
-Disability affects access, fatigue, motor demands, sensory requirements, and whether a test measures the intended construct.
+Culture affects symptom expression, help-seeking, family roles, expectations of authority, communication style, the concept of distress, and preferred healing practices.
+Language affects not only vocabulary but pace, nuance, idioms, emotional expression, and comprehension of instructions.
+Disability affects access, fatigue, motor demands, sensory requirements, and whether a test still measures its intended construct.

 Fairness is not sameness.
-Giving every person the identical procedure can be unfair when the procedure assumes a particular language, sensory ability, educational history, or cultural background.
-At the same time, changing procedures can affect standardization.
-The psychologist's task is to choose methods that maximize valid information while documenting limitations.
+Giving every person the identical procedure can be unfair when that procedure assumes a particular language, sensory ability, educational history, or cultural background.
+At the same time, altering procedures can threaten standardization.
+The psychologist's task is to choose methods that maximize valid information while documenting any limitation on interpretation.

 Assessment pointBias riskCorrective habit